 I love clever little things.
 I like, for example, when a URL includes the TLD2 in a neat way.
 It makes me happy.

-This is my newest domain name purchase.
+That the name and domain for my newest Aaron Project.
+Also it is my newest domain name purchase.
 I now have a handful.
 Probably going to hold off on others for a while (see just above the Top 10 for why).